omarellahi/vox-ai-assistant/README.md

 - Make sure the **mpg123** package is installed to play audio responses.
 - **Ollama** is necessary for processing advanced commands, so ensure it is properly set up.
 - **Vosk** works offline for speech recognition, but TTS (Text-to-Speech) requires an internet connection.
+- Requires you to create `history.context` file in the root of the project.

 ##